onboardist/coachmarks/README.md

 # Todo

+- [x] Change to hand-drawn font
+- [x] Click anywhere to close coachmark+overlay or move on to next one
+- [ ] Set up "flow" of coachmarks, so one gets displayed after the other
 - [ ] Fix positioning of arrow line
   Principles:
     * Line should start and end at the points closest from the center of one rectangle to the nearest edge of the other rectangle, BUT favoring edge